aferrodelgado/project-3/README.md

      - Identify the top skills required by employers for data science roles, such as programming languages, machine learning techniques, and data visualization tools.

   2. Which industries are in the most demand?
-     - Analyze which sectors are driving job growth and have the highest need for data science expertise, such as healthcare, finance, or technology.
+     - Analyze which sectors are driving job growth and have the highest need, such as healthcare, finance, or technology.

   3. What locations are hiring the most?
      - Pinpoint geographical areas with the highest concentration of job opportunities, highlighting major tech hubs and emerging markets.